Paris Ontario oozes small town charm. Discover its history, shops, eateries, and unique cobblestone homes.

 The Canadian version of the "grand Pa-ree" is a little town (pop.
 11,000) in Southern Ontario, near Brantford.
 The connection between it and Brantford is more than geographic; there’s an important historic link between the two.
 While Brantford is famous as the “telephone city” (the site of Alexander Graham Bell’s home and the first long-distance telephone call), people sometimes forget that Bell made that call to Paris.
 A bronze plaque on one of the stores we visited on Grand River Street (the main drag) proudly announces this.
 The call was made on August 10, 1876.

-The town is known as the Cobblestone Town because of the use of that material on some of the heritage buildings.
-The neighbourhoods are full of handsome Victorian mansions.
+Paris is known as the Cobblestone Town because of the use of that material on some of the heritage buildings.
+The neighbourhoods are full of handsome Victorian houses.

 The most interesting building on the main street is the stately

-The Grand River runs through the town, backing right up to the rear ends of the shops along one side of Grand River Street.
-Many of the buildings sport balconies that hang over the water.
-Some cafes have patios overlooking the river, making this a scenic spot for a leisurely lunch.
+The town boasts several patios for outdoor eating in fine weather.
+The Grand River runs through the town, backing right up to the rear ends of the buildings along one side of Grand River Street.
+Many of these buildings sport balconies that hang over the water, making this a scenic spot for a leisurely lunch.

 You can find more information about downtown Paris at the website: http://downtownparis.ca/